 So, if we want to tell the progress, it’ll be best shown by a progress chart.

-The normal charts doesn’t show the highest possible value but only the current value, that’s why we need to use this trick to get it done and create a chart which shows the maximum possible vlaue too.
+The normal charts don’t show the highest possible value but only the current value, that’s why we need to use this trick to get it done and create a chart which shows the maximum possible vlaue too.

-WE’LL CREATE A CHART TO SHOW THE CHANCES OF PRECIPITATION ON A PARTICULAR DAY OF FOUR DIFFERENT CITIES NAMELY 1, 2, 3 AND 4.
+WE’LL CREATE A CHART TO SHOW THE CHANCES OF PRECIPITATION ON A PARTICULAR DAY IN FOUR DIFFERENT CITIES NAMELY 1, 2, 3, AND 4.